SAP-samples/teched2023-IN264/exercises/ex2/README.md

 b.
 Kindly note that the template process appears as shown below and includes various artifacts: <br>
 - An API Trigger called Workflow Trigger to start the process. <br>
-- Equipment Determination decsion to determine equipments for the new employee. <br>
+- Equipment Determination decision to determine equipment for the new employee. <br>
-- Training Determination decsion to determine trainings for the new employee. <br>
+- Training Determination decision to determine trainings for the new employee. <br>
 - An approval form to approve Equipment and Training Details. <br>
 - Separate Email notifications for approval and rejection flows. <br>
 <br>![](/exercises/ex2/images/NewProject03.png) <br>